IgorLutiy/IgorLutiy/README.md

 ### Hi there 👋

+My name Igor and I am from Ukraine.

+I am not programmer.
+It`s only my hobby.
+But i like sometimes to code a little.

+If you want to know something about me - welcome to [my blog](https://igorlutiy.pp.ua) (but it on russian).

 <!--
 **IgorLutiy/IgorLutiy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.